 - Attractive signup bonus

 - High minimum balance required to waive monthly fee

 Chase Private Client is an elite bank account that provides you with a more personalized banking experience.
 In addition to exclusive banking perks and benefits, a Private Client account also offers discounts on Chase loans, investing guidance with J.P.
 Morgan Wealth Management and small business perks.

 While anyone can open a Chase Private Client account, it requires a significant amount of funds to skip the account's monthly service fee.

-As a new account holder, you may be able to earn $2,000 with Chase Private Client.
+As a new account holder, you may be able to earn up to $3,000 with Chase Private Client.
 To earn the welcome bonus, visit the promotion page and request a code, which Chase will send to your email address.
-You’ll then meet with a Private Client Banker to open your account by April 19, 2023 and transfer $250,000 or more of new-to-Chase money to eligible Chase accounts within 45 days of enrollment.
+You'll then meet with a Private Client Banker to open your account by October 18, 2023 and transfer at least $150,000 of new-to-Chase money to eligible Chase accounts within 45 days of enrollment.

 Eligible accounts include personal checking and savings accounts and eligible J.P.
 Morgan Wealth Management non-retirement investment accounts opened in a Chase branch and serviced by a J.P.
 Morgan Private Client Advisor.

 This bonus breaks down into three tiers, as follows:

 After depositing the funds, you'll need to maintain the balance for at least 90 days, after which Chase will deposit the bonus within 40 days.